raspberrypilearning/see-like-a-bat/extras.md

 You'll also need:

-- Blu tack
+- Multi-core wire
+- An old glove
+- Glue or a needle and thread
+- A soldering iron
-- Scissors
+- Solder